paulswithers/paulswithers.github.io/docs/blog/posts/2025-09-08-barriers-to-effective-ai.md

 There is also **CAG**, Cache Augmented Generation, which can be used to avoid calling the LLM by identifying questions already asked and answers already available.
 However, it depends on the quality of those answers.

-Then there is **MCP**, which also has two parts: an **MCP Client**, which the interface needs, otherwise you can't use MCP in that interface; and an **MCP Server** which can provide prompts, tools, and resources.
+Then there is **MCP** ([Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro)), which also has two parts: an **MCP Client**, which the interface needs, otherwise you can't use MCP in that interface; and an **MCP Server** which can provide prompts, tools, and resources.
 These can be included in the process to bring additional specific information into the mix.

 Then there's are **AI agents**, which can add automation into the process.
 Copilot can run in agent mode, performing iterative code updates.